-As the coronavirus pandemic continues to wreak havoc on global and domestic economies, housing has thus far proven resilient, managing a V-shaped recovery from the low point reached in April.
-The strong rebound is largely a result of two dynamics that existed before the pandemic and have continued or even gained strength amid the pandemic.
+The coronavirus pandemic continues to wreak havoc on global and domestic economies, yet housing has thus far managed an impressive V-shaped recovery.
+Housing’s strong rebound has been driven by several factors that existed before the coronavirus outbreak but have continued or even gained strength amid the pandemic.
 Mortgage rates are even lower (below 3% for […]